ni/nimble/packages/nimble-components/docs/css-guidelines.md

 ## Design Tokens and CSS Custom Properties

-Nimble controls have shared style properties such as colors, typography, sizing, and animation properties.
+Nimble controls have shared style properties such as colors, typography, sizing, and animation properties as defined by the [Nimble Design System](https://xd.adobe.com/view/8ce280ab-1559-4961-945c-182955c7780b-d9b1/).
 These properties are shared in two different ways: Design Tokens and CSS Custom Properties.

 ### Design Tokens